oracle1972jp/hello-world/README.md

 # hello-world
-just test
-just to make and commit changes
+just to make and commit changes. so now this branch contains content that's defferent from master.